zama-ai/fhevm/README.md

 ### Tests

-The easiest way to understand how to write/dev smart contract and interact with them using **fhevmjs** is to read and explore the few tests available in this repository.
+The easiest way to understand how to write/dev smart contract and interact with them using **fhevmjs** is to read and explore the available tests in this repository.

 #### Fast start